Homemade White Sandwich Bread

-- In large bowl, dissolve 1 tsp sugar in warm water.
-Stir in Yeast; let stand for 10 minutes, or until foamy.
-Whisk in milk, sugar, egg and butter.
+- (2) In large bowl, dissolve 1 tsp sugar in ½ cup warm water.
+Stir in yeast; let stand for 10 minutes, or until foamy.
+Whisk in 1½ cups water, milk, remaining sugar, egg and butter.

-- Add 3 cups flour and salt; mix until smooth.
-Add another 4+1/2 cups flour.
+- (3) Add 3 cups flour and salt; mix until smooth.
+Add another 4½ cups flour.
 Stir briskly with wooden spoon until well mixed.
 If necessary, gradually add remaining ½ cup flour to make soft dough.
 On lightly floured surface, knead dough about 8 - 10 minutes, until smooth and elastic.
-Cover; let rest in warm place 10 minutes.
+Cover; let rest in warm place for 10 minutes.

-- Punch dough down.
-Place on lightly floured surface and flatten with your hands to a square about 1inch thick.
+- (4) Punch dough down.
+Place on lightly floured surface and flatten with your hands to a square about 1-inch thick.
 Cut into four equal pieces.

-- Take a piece of dough, starting with the end closest to you, tightly roll up jelly-roll style.
+- (5) Take a piece of dough and roll out to a 8½-inch rectangle.
+Starting with the long end, tightly roll up jelly-roll style.
 Pinch seams and ends to seal.
-Place seam down, in loaf pan and repeat with remaining pieces.
+Place seam down in loaf pan and repeat with remaining 3 pieces.
 Cover and let rise in warm place until doubled in size - about 45 minutes.

 - Note: If you prefer you can mix all the flour in with a wooden spoon, but the result will be an airy texture and a somewhat uneven top crust.